 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-Thanks to licensing restrictions, it can be a real pain to watch your favorite shows if you don’t live in the right region.
-To bypass these geo-restrictions, your safest bet is to use a virtual private network – particularly on your TV device.
-The best Apple TV VPN will unblock popular streaming apps like Netflix and Hulu from anywhere in the world.
+Thanks to licensing restrictions, it can be tough to watch your favorite shows.
+To bypass geo-restrictions, your safest bet is to use a VPN.
+The best Apple TV VPN will unblock popular streaming apps like Netflix and Hulu from anywhere.

-Unlike other devices, though, using a VPN for Apple TV isn’t cut and dry.
+Unlike other devices, using a VPN for Apple TV isn’t cut and dry.
 You’ll need one that offers a Smart DNS service or comes with router support.
-To help with your search, we tested 33 providers on the latest Apple TV 4K to see which performed well.
+We tested 33 providers on the latest Apple TV 4K to see which performed well.
 Check out the five best VPNs based on their streaming ability and connection speeds.

 Top 5 VPNs for Apple TV